digitallinguistics/data-format/.github/README.md

 * [Contributing][18]: Want to contribute to this project? :star2: Awesome! :star2: [Check out the contributing guidelines to get started][18].

+* [Developer Readme[25]: Are you a developer who wants to work with the data format programmatically?
+Check out the [developer readme][25].

 ## About the DLx Format

 The canonical way that linguists represent linguistic data in their publications is with an [interlinear gloss][4].
 This is typically a 3- or 4-line format that shows a phrase in the language of interest, the words and morphemes inside the phrase, what each of those morphemes means, and its overall translation.
 Here is a short example of an interlinear gloss for a phrase in a language called Chitimacha: